salesforcecli/plugin-deploy-retrieve/messages/deploy.async.md

 Deploy has been queued.

+# info.AsyncDeployCancelQueued

+Deploy has been queued for cancellation.

 # info.AsyncDeployCancel

-Run TBD to cancel the deploy.
+Run sf deploy metadata cancel --job-id %s to cancel the deploy.

 # info.AsyncDeployStatus

-Run TBD to get the latest status.
+Run sf deploy metadata report --job-id %s to get the latest status.